Step One: Seeing Sound

 Sculpting the Pyramid:

 I hear lots of poorly mixed music from the internet where, frankly, the sonic pyramid is nowhere near existent: beats have piercing high hats as loud as the bass drums, or the vocal is extremely loud and stepping over the mix.
-In reality, once the pyramid is visualized, it becomes an easy mental strategy to use with tools such as faders and EQ.
-Aside from your ears, fader meters are a great tool for determining volume – it’s what they are meant to do!
-Consider metering a kick and the snare – the low kick should have a higher and louder meter reading than the snare channel.
-Now, imagine the pyramid: the kick is louder and near the bottom, and the snare is less intense, near the middle going up the pyramid.
-Moving further up the frequency spectrum, the same goes for snares and hi hats: snares should appear louder in the meters than the high hats.
-If two sounds share a similar frequency range, or space in the pyramid, as snares and vocals sometimes do, adjust your faders so they are more or less equal in volume, but never fighting for frequency content.
-Overall, for each instrument, consider its most musical frequency and place it within your pyramid with proper volume.
-Often, this may entail making adjust instruments with an equalizer.
+In reality, once the pyramid is visualized, it becomes an easy mental strategy to use with tools such as EQ.
+The great thing about constructing the mix with the pyramid is the way in which relationships between instruments become conceptualized, since each frequency range is occupying an exact position within the pyramid.
+With this in mind, you begin to EQ, and compress soloed instruments, but still make decisions with the mix as a whole in mind.
+See the sound – and the precise geometry of each frequency’s pocket in the mix: the kick is louder and near the bottom of the sonic pyramid you see; the snare is less intense, near the middle, going up the pyramid.
+Moving further up the frequency spectrum, the same goes for snares and hi hats: snares should be louder than high hats containing higher frequencies, and below them in the pyramid as a result.
+If two sounds share a similar frequency range, or pocket in the pyramid, as snares and vocals sometimes do, adjust your faders so they are equally intense, but never fighting for frequency content.
+Overall, for each instrument, consider its most musical frequency and pocket it into your pyramid.
+Adjust the instrument(s) of the pyramid pockets with an equalizer, and compress instruments interfering with adjacent pockets higher up in the pyramid.
 For example, if your mix contains a bass guitar and piano, your piano should not contain lower frequencies interfering with the bass’ space in the pyramid.
-The piano belongs in the mids and its low end content may need be be removed with EQ.
+The piano belongs in the mids and its low end content may need be be removed with EQ, or controlled with compression.

 All in all, next time you hear a mix from a great engineer, where all instruments are present, rich, and not fighting for space, observe the pyramid scheme at work.
-Once you understand the pyramid scheme, it may be hard to see the sound any other way!
+Once you understand the pyramid scheme, it should be impossible to see the sound of a mix any other way in front of studio monitors, or any speaker for that matter.
+As abstract as your sonic vision may be, never will you ever “see” a kick drum on top of a high hat.